Making energy storage count.

 In 2022, Meta, along with our partner Broad Reach Power, launched a pilot to test how energy storage projects such as large-scale batteries could reduce greenhouse gas emissions while continuing to help preserve a reliable electrical grid.

 The ESSC comprises a diverse set of stakeholders across sectors and geographies.
-We welcome unique perspectives that will help ensure the success of our initiative.
-If you are interested in joining the ESSC, please fill out the interest form and a member of the Steering Committee will contact you.
+We welcome unique perspectives that will help ensure the success of this initiative.
+If you are interested in supporting the ESSC’s work, please fill out this interest form.